Shmuel Gonen: Post-war

-In an interview with the Maariv daily newspaper on 7 August 2003, his personal assistant, Amir Porat, revealed that Gonen considered assassinating Moshe Dayan after the war, and that he lived in fear that he would somehow "disappear".
+In an interview with the Maariv daily newspaper on 7 August 2003, his assistant, Amir Porat, revealed that Gonen considered assassinating Moshe Dayan after the war and that he lived in fear that he would somehow "disappear".
 Throughout his entire military career, he was considered to be a strict disciplinarian, a political right-winger, and even a militarist.

 His tragic life story was the subject of a play, Gorodish, by Israeli author Hillel Mittelpunkt.